elendur19/Calculator/README.md

 ## Staring backend

-Before starting backend make sure you are correct versions of Java and Maven are used.
+Before starting backend make sure correct versions of Java and Maven are used.

 ```bash
 mvn -v